andeya/flagx/README.md

 }
 ```

-- lookup the value corresponding to a name directly from arguments
+- Lookup the value corresponding to a name directly from arguments

 ```go
 func TestLookupArgs(t *testing.T) {